scumbag-pull-request/linux/README.md

 ### NOTES on "make config":

-- having unnecessary drivers will make the kernel bigger, and can under some circumstances lead to problems: probing for a nonexistent controller card may confuse your other controllers
+- Having unnecessary drivers will make the kernel bigger, and can under some circumstances lead to problems: probing for a nonexistent controller card may confuse your other controllers
-- compiling the kernel with "Processor type" set higher than 386 will result in a kernel that does NOT work on a 386.
+- Compiling the kernel with "Processor type" set higher than 386 will result in a kernel that does NOT work on a 386.
 The kernel will detect this on bootup, and give up.
 - A kernel with math-emulation compiled in will still use the